Paving Matroids: Defining Equations and Associated Varieties

-\begin{example} Consider the $3$-paving matroid $QS$ in Figure~\ref{fig:combined}~(Center).
-The ideal $I_{QS}$ is the radical of the ideal generated by $I_{\mathcal{C}(QS)}$ and $I_{QS}^{\lift}$.
-Here, $I_{QS}^{\lift}$ represents the ideal generated by the $4\times 4$ minors of the $4\times 6$ liftability matrices $\mathcal{M}_{q}(QS)$, with $q$ varying over $\CC^{3}$.
-By Corollary~\ref{fin}, we obtain a finite generating set for the matroid ideal $I_{QS}$.
-One can observe, using Remark~\ref{lifts}, that this also applies to the matroid in Example~\ref{34}, depicted in Figure~\ref{fig:combined 2}~(Left). \end{example}
+\begin{example} Consider the point-line configuration $QS$ depicted in Figure~\ref{fig:combined}~(Center).
+By applying Proposition~\ref{des 2}, the ideal $I_{QS}$ is the radical of the ideal generated by $I_{\mathcal{C}(QS)}$ and the $4\times 4$ minors of the $4\times 6$ liftability matrices $\mathcal{M}_{q}(QS)$, where $q$ varies over $\CC^{3}$.
+Using Corollary~\ref{fin}, we obtain a finite generating set for the matroid ideal $I_{QS}$, up to radical. \end{example}

-To conclude this section, we will establish another theorem that illustrates the relationship between $I_{M}^{\lift}$ and $I_{M}^{\gr}$.
-Consider the following observation: if $M$ is a uniform matroid of rank $n-1$, all its circuits are of size $n$.
-Consequently, we can construct $\mathcal{M}_{q}(M)$ using the same methodology applied for $n$-paving matroids, namely, by selecting the rows corresponding to circuits of size $n$.